- Open Source

 With Portainer, you can set the RBAC role each individual/team will be granted based on one of the five pre-configured RBAC roles (Endpoint Admin, Operator, Helpdesk, User, Read-Only User).
 Each RBAC template provides a different level of access, from fully open through to read-only.

 Although it’s possible for an admin to set up external authentication and RBAC for Kubernetes using the CLI, it requires specialist knowledge.
 Portainer is a Kubernetes management platform that makes the process of managing the authentication of users, and Kubernetes RBAC management, quick and easy.

 Portainer recognizes a range of roles from Super Admins right through to Read Only.
 The capabilities of each role are tightly governed, providing users with access to different features within Portainer eg, the ability to deploy a container using the GUI, but not to change the resources allocated to a particular cluster.

 Once you’ve got your app up and running, Portainer will let you:

-To get started, all you need to do is install Portainer in your environment, which is a simple process easy if you follow these instructions.
-Once you’ve got Portainer up and running and your app up and running the process of setting the rules is straightforward
+To get started, all you need to do is install Portainer in your environment, which is a simple process if you follow these instructions.
+Once you’ve got Portainer up and running and your app up and running the process of setting the rules is straightforward.

 This customer has hundreds of Kubernetes clusters spread across the world in a mix of on-prem and cloud provider managed Kubernetes-as-a-Service environments.
 To continue to scale and maintain the high levels of governance expected by their customers, they needed a simple and consistent way to centralize user access into their Kubernetes clusters.